microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

    ```powershell
    Set-ExecutionPolicy -Scope Process -ExecutionPolicy ByPass
    ```
-* **Git Missing**: This challenge uses scripts from Git that are downloaded and installed.
-If you don't have Git installed you might see the following error or something similiar.
+* **Git Missing**: This challenge uses scripts from Git.
+If you don't have Git installed, you might see something similiar to the error below.
 Get [Git](https://git-scm.com/downloads) and try again.
    <center><img src="../images/challenge01-git-client-install.png" width="850"></center>

 * **Windows Terminal running PowerShell**: This is a known issue.